Key Specs of Ford Freestyle

 Freestyle Latest Update

-Ford Freestyle Engine, Transmission and Mileage: The Ford Freestyle comes with two engine options: a BS6-compliant 1.2-litre petrol (96PS/119Nm) and a BS6-compliant 1.5-litre diesel motor (100PS/215Nm).
-Both engines are mated to a 5-speed manual transmission.
-However, owing to the upgrade, the fuel efficiency of the petrol engine has gone down from 19kmpl to 18.5kmpl, while the diesel engine’s fuel efficiency now stands at 23.8kmpl as compared to the previous figure of 24.4kmpl.
+Ford Freestyle Engine, Transmission and Mileage: The Ford Freestyle comes with two BS6 engine options: 1.2-litre petrol (96PS/120Nm) and 1.5-litre diesel (100PS/215Nm).
+Both engines are mated to a 5-speed manual transmission and the Freestyle continues to miss out on an automatic option.
+However, the fuel efficiency of both engines has reduced after the BS6 update.
+The petrol engine claimed mileage has gone down from 19kmpl to 18.5kmpl, while the diesel engine’s fuel efficiency now stands at 23.8kmpl as compared to the previous figure of 24.4kmpl.